 Alchemy Jug 5e

-The perfect item for a player who likes to think outside the box (or jug), the Alchemy Jug 5e is another uncommon and wonderous item.
-It’s a one gallon (3.7 litre) jug that can produce liquid on command – with options ranging from acid to honey.
+The perfect item for a player who likes to think outside the box (or jug), the Alchemy Jug 5e is another uncommon and wondrous item.
+It’s a one-gallon (3.7 liter) jug that can produce liquid on command – with options ranging from acid to honey.
 You simply spend an action, name a liquid – and hey presto!